metagn-archives/DiscordG/README.md

 # DiscordG
 Discord library for Groovy.
 Documentation in https://metagodcore.github.io/Cringegodcord/ downloads in releases page

-Now youre likje "woa. why would you make one if theres already 3 javalibs (

 [JDA](https://github.com/DV8FromTheWorld/JDA)

 [Discord4J](https://github.com/austinv11/Discord4J)

 [Javacord](https://github.com/BtoBastian/Javacord)

-)""

-i am about the list the pros and cons, but first some that might be one of both

-* Uses Groovy's JSON parsers which are very fast and/but directly return Java objects.
+* Uses Groovy's JSON parsers

 * Caches used to instantiate object classes on the go and used maps (what JDA uses now but i came up with a year before them),but now they're pass-by-reference mutable objects.
 The reason I changed this is because immutable state is barely